bodrick/awesome/TOPICS.md

 *   [ucfopen/VAST](https://github.com/ucfopen/VAST) - VAST is a Python script that searches an Instructure Canvas course for media and returns results in a CSV file.
 *   [ucfopen/quiz-extensions](https://github.com/ucfopen/quiz-extensions) - A self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.
 *   [ucfopen/UDOIT](https://github.com/ucfopen/UDOIT) - The Universal Design Online content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables faculty to identify accessibility issues in their Learning Management System.
 It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
-*   [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) 🚀
+*   [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
 *   [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 *   [Lidarr/Lidarr](https://github.com/Lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
 *   [yarrick/iodine](https://github.com/yarrick/iodine) - Official git repo for iodine dns tunnel